aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 ### Overview

-In this module, you will follow steps to register an existing, example private extension written in Python with the AWS CloudFormation registry in your AWS account.
+In this module, you will follow steps to register a sample private extension, written in Python, with the AWS CloudFormation registry in your AWS account.
 You will also navigate through the example source code implementation for the resource type to understand key concepts of the resource type development workflow.

 ### Topics Covered